workbooks/client_lib/README.markdown

 # Authentication: Sessions, Login and Logout
 If your client is hosted within the Workbooks Process Engine then sessions are automatically established for you by the PHP code in `workbooks_api.php` and there is no need to explicitly handle authentication.
 The Process Engine uses the APIs documented below to implement this but it is transparent to the user.

+The Workbooks API can be used with or without sessions.
+It is simplest to pass an api_key parameter with each request.

-The Workbooks API is normally session-based.
-Most uses of the API require you to first establish a session using /login.
-Sessions timeout after a period of inactivity, and are forcefully terminated by the service from time to time, for example when the service software is upgraded.
+Alternatively, sessions can be established using /login, they expire after a period of inactivity, and are forcefully terminated by the service from time to time, for example when the service software is upgraded.
 A well-behaved API client will close its sessions promptly using `/logout`.
 Session-IDs are hexadecimal strings passed in the `Workbooks-Session` cookie.

 The options available to authenticate are:

+* Pass in an api_key parameter without first establishing a session.
-* Preferred: pass in an api_key to create a session using the login API.
+* Pass in an api_key to create a session using the login API.
 * Use the login API using a username and password.
-*   Pass in an api_key parameter without first establishing a session.
-If sessions are not used then each API call incurs *significant* additional overhead in order to establish a context in which the request can be run.

 Users can create API Keys within the Workbooks Desktop; separate API Keys are normally created for each client a user wishes to access Workbooks on their behalf.
 API Keys grant access to a specific database.